CyanAvatarStudios/MoteMancerExampleMods/README.md

         }
     }
 ```
-### Requirements

 - OnEnable(Dictionary<string, object>) is required
 - OnDisable() is required
 - Missing either will prevent the mod from loading

 ### Lifecycle

-- OnEnable → called when a game with the mod is loaded
+- OnEnable is called when a game with the mod is loaded
-- OnDisable → called when the mod is unloaded or the session ends
+- OnDisable is called when the mod is unloaded or the session ends

 ---